kappter/matrix/README.md

 ## MATRIX TERMINAL EFFECT?

-Just a fun little script to display a matrix effect on your terminal.
+Just a fun little script to display a Matrix effect on your terminal.

 STEP1: Start by running the script --> ```python matrix.py```